RWTH-EBC/TEASER/README.md

 The TEASER (Tool for Energy Analysis and Simulation for Efficient Retrofit) tool allows the creation of archetype buildings as well as the representation of existing buildings and the calculation of simulation parameters for reduced oder models.
-It is being developed at the E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate, RWTH Aachen University.
+It is being developed at the RWTH Aachen University, E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate.

 The full documentation of TEASER including examples and description of modules, classes and functions can be found [here](http://pythonhosted.org/teaser/).

 This GitHub page will be used to further develop the library and make it